Lily Evans had never really occurred to Sirius as a person before seventh year.

 Her grin turned up.
 "That's creepy.
 You planning my murder?"

-He shook his head, long fringe brushing past his eyes.
+His long fringe brushing past his eyes as he tipped his head to the side.
 "Nah.
 Then I'd have to deal with James being all mopey."

-"And you'd have to deal with the hassle of hiding the body," Evans said, twisting around to lean against the stone ledge beside him.
+"And you'd have to deal with the hassle of hiding the body," Evans said, spinning around to lean against the stone ledge beside him.
 "And we both know you're awful at being sneaky."

 He laughed with her.

-"Why were you wandering the castle?" he asked.
+"Why are you wandering the castle?" he asked.

 "Trying to find some troublemakers to dock points from before the Leaving Feast tomorrow night.
-Gryffindor's still down to Hufflepuff by twenty," she said, twisting her hair up into a bun atop her head, as restless as James.
+Gryffindor's still down to Hufflepuff by twenty.”
+She twisted her hair up into a bun atop her head, as restless as James.

 There was a time when her blatant favoritism would have surprised him.